 Tap to Fly is easy to use the new feature that allows the user to tap any spot on their screen and have the drone automatically fly to that specific place.
 With Tap to Fly the pilot can now capture automated shots that maintain their speed.
 Filming with Tap to Fly makes shooting video footage much smoother but this feature does need some work as it can only fly forward.
 Overall it is a great flight mode for pilots who want to capture a steady shot.

 DJI Phantom 4 Intelligent Flight Mode: ACTIVETRACK

-The brand new intelligent flight mode ActiveTrack allows the user to tap on any object in their app screen, have the Phantom 4 lock onto it, and then actively follow the object while keeping it in the centre of the shot.
+The brand new intelligent flight mode ActiveTrack allows the user to tap on any object in their app screen, have the Phantom 4 lock onto it, and then actively follow the object while keeping it in the center of the shot.
 ActiveTrack works best if the subject is large and in high contrast to its corresponding environment.
-The drone can lose track of the object if it is small or moving randomly at a fast pace, but generally this feature works great and is an awesome new addition to the Phantom 4.
+The drone can lose track of the object if it is small or move randomly at a fast pace, but generally, this feature works great and is an awesome new addition to the Phantom 4.

 The Phantom 4’s new obstacle avoidance system

 Any potential crashes will be significantly easier to avoid thanks to the Phantom 4’s new obstacle avoidance system.
 The system is designed to have the drone come to a full stop or fly around obstacles by analyzing its surroundings and intelligently dodging the obstacle on its own.
 The system is limited to only being able to sense objects in front of the drone, and struggles during higher speeds or when trying to avoid smaller objects.
 Overall, this is an excellent feature for beginners but handlers should not solely depend on it.